 Big Data Psychology — for the Greater Good

 I am a computational social scientist in psychology.
 I received my PhD and did a postdoc at the University of Pennsylvania with Martin Seligman, where I am now a Senior Research Associate.
 In 2011, I co-founded a big data psychology lab, the World Well-Being Project in 2011.

-I use Facebook and Twitter to measure the psychological states of large populations and individuals, to determine the thoughts, emotions and behaviors that drive illness or support well-being.
+I use Facebook and Twitter to measure the psychological states of large populations and individuals, to determine the thoughts, emotions and behaviors that drive illness, depression or support well-being.
 Machine-learning-based methods allow us to better understand these psychological phenomena, as well as measure their expression unobtrusively and at scale for large populations.

 A key emphasis is on using these data and algorithms for good, to benefit well-being and health (not sales).